 Over time, these in-app nudges can effectively build a data security culture by putting security front of mind for your employees – without taking them away from their workflow.
 In fact, we’ve found that our solution reduces risky data sharing behavior by over 70% in 1 month.

 Find out more about our nudge solution now.
-Polymer DEP prevents sensitive data exposure across your SaaS apps without slowing your business.
+Polymer DLP prevents sensitive data exposure across your SaaS apps without slowing your business.